xrdocs/programmability/_tutorials/2020-12-02-nornir-overview.md

 print_result(results)
 ```
 This is the main file where we initialize Nornir with the `InitNornir` function and provide the configuration file.
 In the next step, create a method(`multiple_tasks`) with Task object as its argument and provide the multiple tasks to be executed.
-Here we are calling run method of Task object and providing the tasks (`napalm_cli`, `napalm_configure`, `napalm_get`) which retrieves results of `show interfaces brief`, configures `interface loopback 1000` and retrieves interfaces.
-Then call a run method of nornir and provide the task to be executed, here we provided `multiple_tasks` which has diffrent tasks in it.
+Here we are calling a run method of Task object and providing the tasks (`napalm_cli`, `napalm_configure`, `napalm_get`) which retrieves results of `show interfaces brief`, configures `interface loopback 1000`, and retrieves interfaces.
+Then call a run method of nornir and provide the task to be executed, here we provided `multiple_tasks` which has different tasks in it.
 It executes the tasks over all the hosts provided in the inventory and returns the results.

 Execute **nornir_main.py** file and retrieve the results.
 ```